National Collegiate Volleyball Federation Home

-A memorial service will be held on July 23 at 11am in the ARC Ballroom on the Davis Campus.
 In lieu of flowers, any donations should be sent to the Gary J Colberg Endowment for UC Davis Men's Volleyball Club.
 Checks payable to UC Regents, and mailed to: UC Davis Men's Volleyball, c/o Andy Ramirez, UC Davis Campus Recreation, 232 ARC, One Shields Ave., Davis, CA 95616.

 Louisville, KY (April 12, 2016).
 The National Collegiate Volleyball Federation’ (NCVF) championship tournament was held at the Kentucky Fair and Exposition Center from April 7-9, 2016, drawing 432 NCVF registered men’s and women’s teams from throughout the country.
 Championships were contested in 10 divisions.
 Event sponsors included Mizuno USA, Molten USA, and Lucky Dog, with divisional final matches taking place in Louisville’s Freedom Hall.